|

 Thus the angle and width parameters determine the angles under which the

 rainbow will be seen.
-The optional jitter
+The optional jitter keyword can be used

 to add random noise to the index.
 This adds some irregularity to the rainbow